1davidmichael/pre-commit-cdk-synth/README.md

 ## Usage

 To utilize this hook add an entry to a `.pre-commit-config.yaml` file in the project root and ensure pre-commit is installed.
+This does require a working CDK environment to be already setup.
+So ensure the [cdk cli] is installed along with any other dependencies.

 **Example:**